kanthoney/sql-motif/doc/table.md

 ### Validation

 * `validate(record, context)`.
 Validates a record or array of records, checking the value for each column against the `validate` entry in the [column specification](./column-spec.md).
-The function will return an object of the form `{ result, valid }`. `valid` is a boolean which is true if all records passed validation. `result` is an array of objects of the form
-`{ record, valid, errors }`. `record` is the original record, `valid` is true if the record is valid, and `errors` is an object with the same structure as `record` containing any errors.
+The function will return a validated [`RecordSet`](./record-set.md).
+You can use the `validationResult` method on the record set to turn it into something returnable.

 * `validateAsync(record, context)`.
 Validates a record or array of records, returning a promise resolving to a validation result object as in the previous method.
 Used if the `validate` function in any of the [column specifications](./column-spec.md) returns a promise.